baseeam/baseeam-web-app/README.md

 We have set up a live online demo for you so you are able to test **BaseEAM** without local installation.
 Get a first impression and test all available features.
 Please keep in mind that the demo is shared and other testers can modify data at the same time.

 * [**Demo**](http://app.baseeam.com)

+## Documentation

+We are about to release the first version at the end of April, 2018